Can tides explain the low dark matter density in Fornax?: Summary and Conclusions

 \end{itemize}

-In conclusion, even with the quality of data available today it is still difficult to distinguish whether Fornax has a dark matter core or whether it resides in a cuspy halo that has been significantly affected by tides.
-Our analysis suggests that the most stringent test of this dichotomy will come from an accurate inference of the dark matter density profile on $\sim100$\,pc scales.
+In conclusion, we have shown in this work that tides can play an important role in the evolutionary history of Milky Way satellite galaxies, even if that may not be obvious from their present-day orbital pericentres.
+We have focused on the Fornax dwarf galaxy and have explicitly shown that in CDM simulations in which cores do not form by baryonic processes, the low dark matter density in Fornax can only be explained by Galactic tides.
+As such, a failure to detect stellar streams associated with Fornax could rule out such models.
+With regards to the density profile itself, our analysis suggests that the most stringent test of the cusp vs. core dichotomy will come from an accurate inference of the dark matter density profile on $\sim100$\,pc scales.
 At present, a low-density NFW profile in Fornax cannot be ruled out, although the data do seem to favour a shallow cusp or core.
-More precise determinations of Fornax's dark matter distribution should become possible with more radial velocities in the inner 100-200\,pc, long-baseline proper motion measurements for individual stars with {\it Gaia} and {\it HST} \citep{massari_sculptor,sfw_proper}, accounting for asymmetry \citep{hayashi} and rotation \citep{zhu_sculptor} in Fornax, and the inclusion of independent constraints from its multiple stellar populations \citep{walkerPenarrubia}.
+More precise determinations of the dark matter distribution of Fornax may become possible with more radial velocities in the inner 100-200\,pc, long-baseline proper motion measurements for individual stars with {\it Gaia} and {\it HST} \citep{massari_sculptor,sfw_proper}, accounting for asymmetry \citep{hayashi} and rotation \citep{zhu_sculptor}, and consideration of independent constraints from its multiple stellar populations \citep{walkerPenarrubia}.